-During the period from October 1, 2019 through September 30, 2020, the District continued to process long-term precipitation records at Los Padres Dam (LPD) and at the former San Clemente Dam Site (SCDS) collected by District tipping bucket raingages that automatically report to the District website.
+During the period from October 1, 2020 through September 30, 2021, the District continued to process long-term precipitation records at Los Padres Dam (LPD), the former San Clemente Dam Site (SCDS), and the Santa Margarita Aquifer Storage and Recovery site, collected by District tipping bucket rain gages that automatically report to the District website.
 District staff also manually records precipitation at its Monterey office located at Ryan Ranch, and receives daily rainfall reports from the National Weather Service climate station at Monterey.
 In addition, real-time and historical rainfall data for the Monterey Peninsula area can be accessed via the Internet.
 These data support a variety of District programs, including erosion control, riparian vegetation management and identifying long-term precipitation trends and hydrologic-year conditions.

 Work during this period involved continuing maintenance of the existing precipitation monitoring network.
-A summary of daily precipitation at SCDS during Water Year (WY) 2020 is shown in Figure II-1.
-The average annual recorded precipitation at this site for the period from 1922 through 2020 is 21.23 inches.
-In WY 2020, 17.57 inches of precipitation were recorded at SCDS, which is 83 percent of average.
+A summary of daily precipitation at SCDS during Water Year (WY) 2021 is shown in Figure II-1.
+The average annual recorded precipitation at this site for the period from 1922 through 2021 is 21.11 inches.
+WY202 was a "critically dry" precipitation year with 10.86 inches of precipitation recorded at SCDS, 51 percent of average and the 7th driest WY on record since 1922.